What Causes Canker Sores? Causes, Treatment, and Prevention

 Swish with coconut oil

 Coconut oil pulling is a common home remedy (if you're allergic to coconuts, don't try it!).
 The Ayurvedic remedy for canker sores, thrush, and cavity prevention has been used with varying levels of success for many, many years.
 Place one tablespoon of organic extra virgin coconut oil on your tongue, then swish with the oil for a two-in-one canker sore and tooth decay treatment.
-After 5 minutes, spit out all the oil: it's full of harmful bacteria, and swallowing it can upset your stomach.
+After 5 minutes, spit out all the oil: now that you've swished it in your mouth, it's full of harmful bacteria, and swallowing it can upset your stomach.

 Coat the sores with honey